 Getting onto the Sony lot in Culver City was fine and a breeze, and so was parking.
 What came as a surprise, though, was the lack of organization for the check-in process.
 A guard had told me “Just get parked on the 3rd level or higher, then find the audience coordinator, who is dressed in all black.
 You can’t miss her.”
 Well, various people were wearing all black.
 Some seemed to be visitors, but who can be sure?
 Wearing all black just isn’t distinct enough to be an identifier.

 Next to the security office is a “visitor center” window, and there was a table nearby, staffed by three women.
 I asked them if they are with Jeopardy! and, whew, they were.
-Actually being on the studio lot, it’s surprising, for the sake of streamlining the audience wrangling process, that nothing on or around the table advertised what show these women were representing.
+Being on the studio lot, it’s surprising, for the sake of streamlining the audience wrangling process, that nothing on or around the table advertised what show these women were representing.
 Some people were there for the studio tour and ended up at the audience check-in table since, again, nothing was obvious.

 The primary wrangler of this group seemed to enjoy the power that duty brings.
 It felt like these women are an effective team together, but the main one gave weird directions.
 “The line starts right here,” she told some people waiting to check in, pointing to a rubber strip on the ground, where two sections of the concrete parking garage came together.
 It wasn’t designed to be any sort of marker.
 And no one needed to wait 15 feet from the check-in table, either, as if pharmacy-like privacy was necessary.